Helpful recommendations that will optimize your site for search engines.

 - Redirect changed or broken links - If you change the URL slug on a page on your site, create URL redirects to forward visitors who go to the old URL to the correct page.

-- Continue updating and adding content - Updating your site frequently helps search engines see your site as active site.
+- Continue updating and adding content - Updating your site often helps search engines view your site as an active site.
 One way to regularly add content to your site is to start blogging.

 Content best practices

 As you build your site, keep in mind the following best practices for your content.

-- Use keywords strategically - Include text on your site (including page titles and descriptions) that matches the search terms people will use to find sites like yours.
+- Use keywords strategically - Include text on your site (including page titles and descriptions) that matches the search terms people use to find sites like yours.
 For more help, visit Adding keywords for SEO.